ocervell/slo-repository/README.md

 This repository is an example SLO repository, i.e the repository where all your SLOs will be stored.

-The `slos/` folder contains folders that each map to one application:
+The `slos/` folder contains examples for real-world applications:

 * `providers/`:
   * `gcp`: GCP SLOs.